p3n-c0/professional-case-studies/01-WEP/case-study.md

 # Validation & Testing

-Validation was treated as an essential component of the project rather than a final checkpoint.
-Given the forensic context in which WEP is intended to operate, confidence in the correctness and repeatability of outputs is critical.

-Testing focused on verifying that the tool consistently transformed extracted WhatsApp evidence into structured outputs without altering the original evidence or introducing unintended processing artefacts.
+A core design objective of SACS WEP was ensuring that every processing stage could be verified and reproduced.
+Rather than assuming correctness, each major feature was validated against a real iOS WhatsApp dataset containing 44,834 message records.

+Validation focused on confirming that extracted data accurately reflected the underlying SQLite database while preserving forensic integrity.

 ## Validation Dataset

-The primary validation exercise was conducted using a real iOS WhatsApp dataset containing approximately **44,834 message records**.
-The dataset represented the complexity typically encountered during practical forensic examinations, including individual chats, group conversations, media references, system messages, and participant information.

-Using a real-world dataset allowed the software to be evaluated against authentic database structures and communication patterns rather than synthetic test data.
+The primary validation dataset contained:

+* 44,834 WhatsApp records
+* Individual and group conversations
+* Text messages
+* Media messages
+* System events
+* Multiple participants
+* Associated chat metadata

+This dataset was intentionally selected because it represented a realistic forensic workload rather than a synthetic sample.

 ## Validation Objectives